 - Although these pests will focus primarily on a plant's leafy-sections, they're still known to inhabit other areas, including its stems and flowers.

-- Using a damp cloth with lukewarm water (or an old toothbrush for spinier plants, like cacti), wipe down the plant to begin your fight-back against the infestation.
+- Using a damp cloth with lukewarm water (or an old toothbrush for spinier plants, like cacti), wipe the plant down.

 - Rinse the plant under a tap or with an outdoor hose.
-We recommend focusing on the leaves' undersides and between the foliage and stems.
-Although a thorough wash is mandatory to reduce numbers, always be cautious of damaging the foliage via the jet-like water streams.
+Focus on the leaves' undersides and between the foliage and stems, but be cautious of damaging the foliage with jet-like water streams.

-- Whilst the plant is drying off from Step 3, keep it in a warm, bright room away from other specimens to dry-off.
-If the temperature is above 15℃ (59℉) at night, keep it outside to recover naturally.
+- Whilst the plant is drying off keep it in a warm, bright room away from other specimens.
+If the temperature is above 15℃ at night, keep it outside to recover naturally.

-- Follow the first four steps every two weeks to eradicate the soon-to-hatch eggs, reducing future population numbers.
+- Follow the first four steps every two weeks to eradicate the soon-to-hatch eggs.